isomerpages/nparks-skyrise/index.md

 ---
 layout: homepage
 title: Skyrise Greenery
-description: Integrating greenery into urban built environments to enhance climate, social, and ecological resilience for our City in Nature
+description: >
+  Skyrise greenery plays a vital role in contributing towards Singapore’s vision of a City in Nature as well as the Singapore Green Plan 2030
 image: /images/Skyrise Greenery Logo.png
 permalink: /
 notification: NParks will never send an SMS to request for payment/money